Ugly law: Impact on legislation and policy

 There was a connection between ugly laws and "public hygiene management schemes" such as segregation, eugenics, institutionalization.

 The ugly laws had an impact on what society considers rehabilitation.
-"In the rehabilitationist program the aim is in one sense to make disability vanish," ... to "cause the disabled to disappear and with them all that is lacking, in order to assimilate them, drown them, dissolve them in the greater and single social whole."
-People with disabilities were not allowed to publicly beg for food or money to support their needs as a person, but it was acceptable to display themselves commercially in order to beg for a cure or salvation from their disability.
+"In the rehabilitationist program the aim is in one sense to make disability vanish", to "cause the disabled to disappear and with them all that is lacking, in order to assimilate them, drown them, dissolve them in the greater and single social whole".
+People with disabilities were not allowed to publicly beg for food or money to support their needs as a person, but it was acceptable to display themselves commercially to beg for a cure or salvation from their disability.

 Relationships, reproductive rights and individual right to life were also impacted by the ugly laws and charitable philosophy during this period.
 Policy makers discussed preventing people with disabilities from marrying and having children.
 The policy makers suggested this was to prevent the children their union would produce from tainting society's heredity pool.
 Charity must "do what it can to check the spreading curse of race degeneration".
 People involved with charitable policy suggested that while euthanasia would be a release for the person struggling with their disabilities, it also went against the moral principles taught by religion.

 The repeals of ugly laws followed soon after the passage of the Rehabilitation Act of 1973 and its Section 504, and the 1990 passage of the Americans with Disabilities Act further stopped any possibility of a recreation of ugly laws.

-Fredman (2011) comments: "Individuals with disabilities are a discrete and insular minority who have been faced with restrictions and limitations, subjected to a history of purposeful unequal treatment, and relegated to a position of political powerlessness in our society, based on characteristics that are beyond the control of such individuals and resulting from stereotypic assumptions not truly indicative of the individual ability of such individuals to participate in, and contribute to, society."